 New e-Signature project: Electronic Execution of Documents

 In January 2018, the UK Law Commission launched a new project called the Electronic Execution of Documents.
 This project came out of the 13th Programme of Law Reform to improve the legal framework in the smart contracts area.
 The key focus of this project is to remove any e-Signature limitations, current uncertainties in the law, and to allow witnessing e-Signatures via a webcam or video link.

 On August 21, 2018, there was a public consultation where the UK Law Commission confirmed that British residents can e-Sign formal legal contracts.
-The next public consultation on this subject is set on November 23, 2018.
-Stay tuned to our blog and don’t miss the latest news on this topic!
+The public consultation on this subject was closed on November 23, 2018.
+You can read more about this topic on the official website of the Law Commission.

 All in all, an electronic signature solution like KeepSolid Sign is an easy-to-use software for making any British office completely paper-free.
 It allows your company to avoid an old-fashioned print-sign-scan-send routine and saves you time and money.
 You can learn more about the advantages of paperless office in our previous article.
 If you still aren’t convinced about the convenience of e-Signature use, you can try it with our 14-day free trial and then make up your mind.